svinniks/pl-log/README.md

 END;
 ```

-Providing that `DBMS_OUTPUT` handler is enabled and configured to accept all level messages, the following exception will be raised:
+Providing that the `DBMS_OUTPUT` handler is enabled and configured to accept all level messages, the following exception will be raised:

 ```
 ORA-20000: MSG-00001: name is not specified!